How To Remove Tee Marks From A Golf Driver

 How Do I Avoid Tee Marks On My Driver?

-Painted wooden tees are the most likely to cause marks on your driver.
+Painted wooden tees are the most likely to cause marks on your driver face or sole.
 So the best way to avoid getting any marks is to avoid using painted wooden tees.
 Personally, I prefer wooden tees and would rather put up with the odd paint mark on my driver.

 If you would rather not get any marks then you need to try to find wooden tees that are unpainted.
 You could also try unpainted bamboo tees.
 Plastic tees might be another option although I have also known them to leave marks on occasion.
 It depends on the quality of the plastic.
 I also don’t think they are the best option environmentally.
 You could even try the rubber tees that you see people sometimes use in winter golf when the ground is frozen.